Perturbations of Extremal Kerr Spacetime: Analytic Framework and Late-time Tails: Branch cut from the critical Frequency

 where $\Wcritpm$ is defined to be equal to $\What$ evaluated, respectively, on the right/left of the BC down from $k=0$ and, as always, $\fcrit>0$.

-In order to obtain an expression for the Wronskian factor in the denominator in Eq.\eqref{Eq:GBC crit} we proceed similarly to the corresponding Wronskian factor in Eq.\eqref{Eq:WpWm}, which was obtained in~\cite{casals2016high}.
-Namely, from Eq.\eqref{eq:disc Rinhat},
+In order to obtain an expression for the Wronskian factor in the denominator in Eq.~\eqref{Eq:GBC crit} we proceed similar to the corresponding Wronskian factor in Eq.~\eqref{Eq:WpWm}, which was obtained in~\cite{casals2016high}.
+Namely, from Eq.~\eqref{eq:disc Rinhat},

-Combining Eqs.\eqref{eq:Whatequal,extreme}, \eqref{eq:Wcritm} and \eqref{eq:W[Routhat,Ruphat]}, we obtain
+Combining Eqs.~\eqref{eq:Whatequal,extreme}, \eqref{eq:Wcritm} and \eqref{eq:W[Routhat,Ruphat]}, we obtain

-It is understood that all radial coefficients in Eq.\eqref{eq:WcritpWcritm} which possess a BC lying {\it down} from $k=0$ are to be evaluated to the right of the BC i.e., at $\omega=\lim_{c\to 0^+}(m-i\fcrit +c)$.
+It is understood that all radial coefficients in Eq.~\eqref{eq:WcritpWcritm} which possess a BC lying {\it down} from $k=0$ are to be evaluated to the right of the BC i.e., at $\omega=\lim_{c\to 0^+}(m-i\fcrit +c)$.

-Eqs.\eqref{Eq:GBC crit}, \eqref{eq:bar delta G}, \eqref{eq:bar q} and \eqref{eq:WcritpWcritm}, together with the appropriate expressions for the radial coefficients and for $\Ruphat$ given in the previous sections, provide all the expressions that would be needed for explicitly calculating the {\it full} contribution of the BC from $k=0$ to the Green function.
-The leading order contribution has in fact already been calculated in~\cite{Casals:2016mel,Gralla:2017lto} using MAE and in the next section we show that the leading order in the MST series for the radial solutions yield the corresponding MAE expressions.
-As mentioned, we have set up the formalism that allows one to obtain the contribution from the BC from $k=0$ up to arbitrary order (or exactly if calculating the expresions semianalytically/numerically) but we shall not undertake this endeavour in this paper.
+Equations \eqref{Eq:GBC crit}, \eqref{eq:bar delta G}, \eqref{eq:bar q} and \eqref{eq:WcritpWcritm}, together with the appropriate expressions for the radial coefficients and for $\Ruphat$ given in the previous sections, provide all the expressions that would be needed for explicitly calculating the {\it full} contribution of the BC from $k=0$ to the Green function.
+The leading order contribution has, in fact, already been calculated in~\cite{Casals:2016mel,Gralla:2017lto} using MAE and in the next section we show that the leading order in the MST series for the radial solutions yield the corresponding MAE expressions.
+As mentioned, we have set up the formalism that allows one to obtain the contribution from the BC from $k=0$ up to arbitrary order (or exactly if calculating the expressions semianalytically/numerically), but we shall not undertake this endeavor in this paper.